ElysianProductions/UMTK/Readme.txt

 This program was written to make my life easier.
 It's a way to standardize the creation process of new users accounts.
-There is a defined methodoly that you can see bvy either reading the code, or this file.
+There is a defined methodoly that you can see by either reading the code, or this file.
 The README file is not traditionally a pdf.
 I'm doing it this way to illustrate a more indepth documentation process.

 NOTE: For information regarding the C++ variation; please see the doxgen generated documentation for that program.
 While